Skip to main content

 Offload optimizer states to CPU to save GPU memory.

-Trade-off: Slower training but can train larger models.
+Trade-off: Slower training (CPU<->GPU transfers over PCIe) but can

 """